seinecle/Cowo/README.md

 ##The technics behind it:
 - cowo takes a n-gram detection approach, not a Part of Speech tagging approach.
 This makes it very fast and agnostic to the syntax.
 - cowo makes use of very broad stopwords lists.
-For this reason, co-wo is particularly suited for texts from specialized domains.
+For this reason, cowo is particularly suited for texts from specialized domains.

-##questions, suggestions, bugs?
+###Questions, suggestions, bugs?
 => clementlevallois@gmail.com

+###Do you like this software?
+=> you might be interested in 2 others: [Eonydis](https://github.com/seinecle/Eonydis/wiki/wiki) and [Gaze](https://github.com/seinecle/Gaze/wiki/Gaze:-find-structure-in-your-networks)